rainbowdesign/OxygenNotIncluded-Mods/README.md

 - **Exciting World**

     - An awesome meta mod that changes the whole game.
 Features are: scripts that change the map. nuclear power, new buildings.
-Please note that the other mods are already included in the zip i will merge them completely in time.
-If you use this file dont install the other mods.
+Please note that my older mods are already included in the zip.

     - Please discuss it at: https://forums.kleientertainment.com/forums/topic/98353-exciting-world-mod-104/